 (d) procedures in place for allowing data subjects to exercise their rights, including (but not limited to), subject access requests, erasure & rectification procedures and restriction of processing measures.

 12.4.5 Where the Controller has authorised the use of any Sub-Processor by the initial Processor, the Controller must verify that similar data protection agreements are in place between the initial Processor and Sub-Processor.

 12.4.6 Where the Controller has authorised the use of any Sub-Processor by the initial Processor, the details of the Sub-Processor must be added to a register of Sub-Processors.

 12.5 The Controller and Processor acknowledge they understand and agree to the following specifics with respect to the Processor’s processing activities:

-- The Controller authorises the Processor to transfer certain Personal Data to other member entities of the wholly owned group to which the Processor belongs in order for receptionist and / or messaging services to be provided outside of local operating hours.
+(b) The Controller authorises the Processor to transfer certain Personal Data to other member entities of the wholly owned group to which the Processor belongs in order for receptionist services to be provided outside of local operating hours.
 These other member entities are located in the United States and the United Kingdom;

-- When the Processor handles phone calls on behalf of the Controller, the caller may provide Personal Data of their own to Processor (VHQ) in the form of their contact details to be forwarded to Controller (Customer).
-In this instance the caller is the controller and VHQ the Processor and as Processor, VHQ relies on the concept of “legitimate interest” (as defined in GDPR Article 6(1)(f)) in collecting this Personal Data and transmitting it to Customer;
+(d) When the Processor handles phone calls on behalf of the Controller, the caller may provide Personal Data of their own to Processor in the form of their contact details to be forwarded to Controller.
+In this instance, the caller is the controller and CIPL the Processor and as Processor, CIPL relies on the concept of “legitimate interest” (as defined in GDPR Article 6(1)(f)) in collecting this Personal Data and transmitting it to Customer; and

-- The appointment by the Controller of the Processor will remain until terminated by either party in accordance with the notice periods outlined in section 10
+(e) The appointment by the Controller of the Processor will remain until terminated by either party in accordance with the notice periods outlined in section 10.

 13. LIMITATIONS OF LIABILITY